Do you know how to get where you’re determined to go?

 Try this yoga sequence to develop your sense of direction and plant yourself firmly on your path to greatness

 We all have a dharma and once we’ve determined what that is, we’re in a really big, damn hurry to get going.
-This yoga sequence will not only help you develop your inner compass, but chances are it will shake loose the information that up until now has felt elusive and evasive.
+This yoga sequence will not only help you develop your inner compass, but chances are it will shake loose the information that, up until now, has felt elusive and evasive.
 Give it a go and let us know any awakenings you have.
 We’d love to see you execute it on IG.
 If you decide to go that route, please tag us so we can tag you back.
-Like I said, we’re all in this together!
+As I said, we’re all in this together, yo.

-- Being in Tadasana (Mountain Pose).
+- Begin in Tadasana (Mountain Pose).
 Get oriented to your crown being north, your feet being south, your left side being west, and your right is east.
 Visualize a bright compass sitting directly in the center of your chest.
-Feel it’s presence guiding you.
+Feel its presence guiding you.

 - Reach your arms wide (east and west).
 Bend your knees and lower your hips (south) into Chair Pose.
 Wrap your left arm over your right arm, hugging yourself tightly.
 Position your palms together, then wrap your right leg over your left culminating into Eagle Pose.
 Pull everything towards the center of your body, stimulating your inner compass.
 We can always come back here if we get lost.

 - Unwrap everything and find the four corners of your space.
 Arms are out in a V-shape and step your legs into a V as well landing in Star Pose.
 Take up space while feeling grounded.
 Breath deeply, filling yourself with a sense of clarity and strength.
 Hop back to center, Mountain Pose.